-You must bring the tagged swan or its head to a Division office-or the Bear River Migratory Bird Refuge office-within three days of harvesting the swan.
+You must bring bring any harvested tundra or trumpeter swan (or its head) to a Division office-or the Bear River Migratory Bird Refuge office-within 72 hours of harvesting the swan.
 A staff person will examine the swan's head and complete your swan harvest survey for you.
 This visit provides biologists with valuable information about swans in Utah.

-Note: The Bear River Migratory Bird Refuge check in will be available on Fridays and Saturdays only during the 2022 season.
+Note: The Bear River Migratory Bird Refuge check in will be available on Fridays and Saturdays only during the 2023 season.
 See page 2 for DWR office locations and hours.